 Proteins present in the blood that can be predictors of disease.
 For example, important blood proteins in NHL are lactate dehydrogenase (LDH) and beta 2 microglobulin (B2M), both of which indicate aggressive disease if present at high levels

-People with normal levels of LDH or B2M tend to respond better to treatment compared with people with higher levels
+People with normal levels of LDH or B2M may respond better to treatment compared with people with higher levels

 A term describing lymphoma that has spread outside of the lymphatic system

-People whose lymphoma is contained within the lymphatic system typically show a better response to treatment
+People whose lymphoma is contained within the lymphatic system could show a better response to treatment

 Any lymphoma tumour that is greater than 10 cm in diameter